Zhibin-Wu-19/Pathway-Assignments/README.md

 # Pathway-Assignments
-This is a practice of a Computer Science course.
+This is a practice of the Intro to Computer Science course.